Missing Pieces (Agents of S.H.I.E.L.D.): Casting

 After the airing of the fifth season's finale, which implied the death of Coulson, actor Clark Gregg said there was "some interest" in having him be involved in the sixth season, and that he would be meeting with the showrunners to discuss this.
 He speculated that this could be for flashbacks, and was unsure if he would remain a series regular.

-At San Diego Comic-Con 2018, main cast members Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and Natalia Cordova-Buckley were confirmed to return from previous seasons as Melinda May, Daisy Johnson / Quake, Leo Fitz, Jemma Simmons, Alphonso "Mack" MacKenzie, and Elena "Yo-Yo" Rodriguez, respectively.
+At 2018 San Diego Comic-Con, main cast members Ming-Na Wen, Chloe Bennet, Iain De Caestecker, Elizabeth Henstridge, Henry Simmons, and Natalia Cordova-Buckley were confirmed to return from previous seasons as Melinda May, Daisy Johnson / Quake, Leo Fitz, Jemma Simmons, Alphonso "Mack" Mackenzie, and Elena "Yo-Yo" Rodriguez, respectively.
 Additionally, Jeff Ward was promoted to series regular for the season, after recurring in the fifth as Deke Shaw.
-Gregg was set to return to the series as director for the sixth season premiere, but not confirmed to be returning as an actor.
+Gregg was set to return to the series as director for the sixth-season premiere, but not confirmed to be returning as an actor.
 In December, Coulson was confirmed to have died between the events of the fifth and sixth seasons.
 The next month, Gregg was revealed to be portraying a new character in the season, named Sarge.
 Gregg was confirmed to still be a series regular in March 2019.

 Briana Venskus and Maximilian Osinski having recurring roles in the sixth season as S.H.I.E.L.D. agents Piper and Davis, after appearing in minor roles in previous seasons.
 Joel Stoffer also returns from the previous season as Enoch.
 In April 2018, Barry Shabaka Henley was announced as cast as natural science professor Marcus Benson.
-Osinski, Venskus, Stoffer, and Henley guest star in the episode alongside Lucas Bryant, Winston James Francis, Matt O'Leary, Brooke Williams, Glenn Keogh, and Levi Meaden.
+Osinski, Venskus, Stoffer, and Henley guest star in the episode alongside Lucas Bryant as Keller, Winston James Francis as Jaco, Matt O'Leary as Pax, Brooke Williams as Snowflake, Glenn Keogh as Trok, and Levi Meaden as Fox.